 - 31. Licensees and applicants will be expected to demonstrate that they have given careful consideration to preventing gambling from being a source of crime and disorder, being associated with crime or disorder or being used to support crime. - 32.
-The measures that should be considered are: - the arrangements in place to control access - the opening hours - the provision of registered door supervisors - the provision of CCTV - the provision of effective staff training - the provision of toilet facilities
+The measures to be considered should include: - the arrangements in place to control access - the opening hours - the provision of registered door supervisors - the provision of CCTV - the provision of effective staff training - the provision of toilet facilities